dzuvic/jtsgen/doc/source/index.rst

    interfaces
 -  Ignoring a type using ``@TSIgnore`` annotation.
 Supporting ``readonly`` using ``@TSReadOnly`` annotation
--  creating a module with corresponding package.json.
+-  creating a module with corresponding package.json is supported.
 The name is constructed if not configured
 -  Configuration of the JavaScript / TypeScript module using the ``@TSModule`` annotation, e.g. the module name or the author of the